Configure Authentication for Redpanda in Kubernetes

 OAUTHBEARER (OIDC)

-OpenID Connect (OIDC) authentication requires an Enterprise license.
+OpenID Connect (OIDC) authentication requires an enterprise license.
 To upgrade, contact Redpanda sales.

 When you enable OIDC, Redpanda and Redpanda Console can delegate the authentication process to an external identity provider (IdP) such as Okta, Azure AD, or on-premise Active Directory Federation Service (AD FS).
 With OIDC enabled, Redpanda does not need to manage user credentials directly, but can instead rely on the trusted authentication capabilities of established IdPs.